 In addition to normal daily and weekly care, develop a schedule of preventative routines based on the information in this homeowner guide and the manufacturer literature you receive.
 A change of season creates special maintenance needs so plan for winterizing and de-winterizing your home.

-Task Frequency J F м Α м J J Α S 0 N D
+Task Frequency J F м Α м J J A 5 o N D